-His research is situated in the urban context of Utrecht, where five community cultural centres at eight different locations have been established as artistic citizen’s initiatives since the 1990s.
-Over the years, these cultural institutions have functioned as an important link between (neighbourhood) residents, the market and urban and regional cultural policies.
-The emergence of such community cultural centres corresponds to a broader international trend: urban cultural and arts policy is increasingly seen as an instrument to achieve the objectives of social cohesion, inclusion and urban renewal (see for example: Merle, 2002; Van Erven, 2013; Lees & Melhuish, 2015; Moulaert, MacCallum, Mehmood & Hamdouch, 2015; De Vos & Verhagen, 2017).
-As such, the five community cultural centres in Utrecht are viewed as the ‘cultural infrastructure’ of the city.
+His research is situated in the urban context of Utrecht, where five community cultural centers at eight different locations have been established as artistic citizen’s initiatives since the 1990s.
+Over the years, these cultural institutions have functioned as an important link between neighborhoods, residents, the market and urban and regional cultural policies.
+The emergence of such community cultural centers corresponds to a broader international trend: urban cultural and arts policy is increasingly seen as an instrument to achieve the objectives of social cohesion, inclusion and urban renewal (see for example: Merle, 2002; Van Erven, 2013; Lees & Melhuish, 2015; Moulaert, MacCallum, Mehmood & Hamdouch, 2015; De Vos & Verhagen, 2017).
+As such, the five community cultural centers in Utrecht are viewed as the ‘cultural infrastructure’ of the city.
 They are therefore given the responsibility to respond to social developments such as the rise of urban diversity (Cultuurnota 2017-2020).
-After all, Utrecht is increasingly becoming a city of ‘superdiversity’ where concepts such as assimilation and immigration no longer suffice, since there is no longer a clearly-defined majority group (Crul, 2016; Oosterlynk, Verschraegen & Van Kempen, 2019).
+After all, Utrecht is increasingly becoming a city of ‘superdiversity’ where concepts such as assimilation and immigration no longer suffice, since there is no longer a clearly defined majority group (Crul, 2016; Oosterlynk, Verschraegen & Van Kempen, 2019).

 The central research question is: